 Regions Independently Decide on Installing Mobile Communication Blocking Equipment in Schools

-To combat the use of mobile phones and micro- наушников during the Unified State Exam in 2025, approximately 11,500 cell phone jammers will be deployed across Russia.
+To combat the use of mobile phones and micro- наушников during the Unified State Exam in 2025, approximately 11,500 cell phone jammers will be used throughout Russia.
 The decision to implement such devices is made independently by each region.

 In some regions, jammers are installed in every classroom, which requires significant material costs.
-Sometimes they are even installed in school restrooms to avoid possible violations and conflicts during the exam.
+Sometimes they are even installed in school restrooms to avoid possible violations and conflict situations during the exam.
 This helps ensure that prohibited devices are not used in the premises.

 The main period for taking the Unified State Exam started on May 23 and will last until July 4.
 The first exams are in chemistry, literature, and history.
 More than 712,000 people have registered to participate, of which over 637,000 are current year graduates.
 Nearly 6,000 examination centers, over 300,000 organizers, and more than 6,000 medical workers will be involved in organizing the exams.
 The progress of the exams will be monitored by about 40,000 public observers.